 The types of wigs are based on the materials and construction of the wig cap.
 There are four main types:

 - Lace wigs: Lace wigs are one of the most common choices of all the different wig types.
-These wigs feature a mesh “lace” base that is sheer to help it adapt to the color of your scalp when you wear it.
+These wigs feature a mesh “lace” base that is sheer to help them adapt to the color of your scalp when you wear it.

 - Monofilament wigs: These are similar to lace wigs, but there are some key differences.
 In monofilament wigs, every individual hair fiber is tied to the wig base to mimic the way hair naturally grows from the scalp.